 Employee Burnout: Your Action Plan to Take Control of Your Wellness

 As we move further into 2024, the workplace landscape is fraught with challenges that are pushing employees to their limits.
-With 82% of employees at risk for burnout and 70% bracing for potential layoffs at their companies, the mental health crisis in the workplace has never been more pressing.
+With 82% of employees at risk for burnout and 70% bracing for potential layoffs, the mental health crisis in the workplace has never been more pressing.

 The Current State of Employee Wellbeing